mother reaching out to child who is having a struggle with emotions

 You just diverted their attention.
 What about next time there is a challenge?
 You might be working against yourself here.

 Once children move out of infant/toddler stages, it’s important to minimize distraction.
-Adults shift to teaching the child how to identify, understand, express, and manage their thoughts, feelings, and body sensations during a challenge.
+Adults shift to teaching the child how to identify and understand their thoughts, feelings, and body sensations.
+From there, we teach them how to express and manage them.

 “The Four D’s” are not effective or skillful.
 They do not teach.
 At their best, “The Four D’s” are band aids; at their worst, they delay the child’s healthy development.